AndrewClarke/Allens-Interval-Algebra/README.md

 for Ruby meta-programming.

-In order to support meta-programming in Ruby, this module will use the notation of the last column, which is slighlty more mnemonic while remaining very concise.
+In order to support meta-programming in Ruby, this module will use the notation of the last column, which is slightly more mnemonic while remaining very concise.

 The algebra goes on to define a notation supporting more than one operator in the expressions.
 The Wikipedia entry provides the following sample, converting a pair of assertions: